LiveFastEatTrashRaccoon/RaccoonForLemmy/README.md

   or request new features
-- if you are a translator and want to help out with l10n or submit some corrections but you don't feel confident with repository forks, pull requests, managing resource files, etc. feel free to drop an email or contact me in any way.
+- if you are a translator and want to help out with l10n or submit some corrections but you don't feel confident with repository forks, pull requests, managing resource files, etc. feel free to drop an email or contact the maintainers in any way.

 Please remember: every contribution is welcome and everyone's opinion matters here.
 This is a community project, open source, ad-free and free of charge, and it belongs to us all so don't be